 Why the US Does Not Want the Ukraine War to End is a fair treatment of the complex history of the Russia-Ukraine saga over the past 30 years.
 I recommend this video highly.
 I don’t agree with every point this YouTuber makes, but it is well-produced and more cogent and succinct than anything I have seen for its length.
 It is either a good primer or a refresher depending on your knowledge level of the Ukraine conflict.
 The thesis of the video is that this is a war the West wanted.
 NATO wanted a pro-western government in Ukraine, not to help Ukrainians, but to weaken and break up Russia.
 Therefore, the Western alliance does not want the war to end until this is accomplished.
 At the same time, the video does not whitewash the motivations and actions of Russia, but suggests that Putin’s actions are not those of a madman, but those of a reasonable president trying to protect Russia’s interests.
 The video rightly points out that America used our own military force to prevent Soviet influence near our borders many times in the past.

 I have been to Russia and Ukraine 12 times since 1991.
 I learned about each of the Ukrainian presidential elections both through the news and firsthand conversations with Ukrainians.
 I was initially supportive of the Orange Revolution in 2004, which eventually brought Viktor Yushchenko to power.
 It seemed to be a people’s movement, but in truth both presidents on either side of that conflict, Yushchenko and Yanukovych, ended up being incredibly corrupt.
-I also followed the changes after 2014 to the current Euro-Maidan presidents, Poroshenko and Zelenskyy, and the beginning of the war in the Donbas regions.
+I also followed the changes after 2014 to the recent Euro-Maidan presidents, Poroshenko and Zelenskyy, and the beginning of the war in the Donbass region.
 The common denominator is that each president promised to end corruption in Ukraine and better the economic situation.
 Each invariably ended up being at least as corrupt as his predecessor.

 It is easy for an American to get confused between the names, corruption scandals, and alignments of the various presidents.
 Therefore, this video does a great job summarizing the politics with simple graphics that explain that the current conflict between the West and Russia with Ukraine as a proxy.
 The hybrid war began not in 2022, or 2014, or 2008, or even 2004, but in 1991.
 In fact, we could go back to 1917 and earlier centuries, but that would be a much longer video.
 A fuller history, an alternative to what we hear in the western media, is the Ukraine on Fire Series which I also highly recommend.

 Although the Ukrainian people existed for many centuries Ukraine was never an independent country prior to statehood 1991.
-Before the modern era, the people we now know as “Ukrainians” were part of several Muslim Khanates and later the western parts remained part of the Poland-Lithuania, Austria-Hungary and Romania.
+Before the modern era, the people we now know as “Ukrainians” were part of several Muslim Khanates and later the western regions were part of Poland-Lithuania, Austria-Hungary and Romania.
 Then after 1917 in the aftermath of WWI, there were two Ukrainian states for a brief time.
 These were not fully independent, but were cobbled together as communist “project” states of the Russians (the Ukrainian People’s Republic) and the Austrians (the West Ukrainian People’s Republic).

 There were always ethnic Ukrainians as part of “Greater Russia,” just as there were Romani (Gypsies), Udmurts, Komi, Tatars, Chuvash, etc., each with their own ethnic culture and language.
 Russia is home to people from at least 190 ethnic groups and counts more than 20 different republics within its borders.
 Many of these smaller republics, although part of Russia, are federalized with a greater degree of autonomy to help facilitate local ethnic affairs.
 Ukrainians are in fact the third largest ethnic group in the Russian Federation today (after Russians and Tatars).
 Historically, they were the largest group during the centuries when Ukraine was part of the Russian Empire.